cfrg/draft-irtf-cfrg-bbs-pseudonyms/draft-irtf-cfrg-bbs-per-verifier-linkability.md

 In this case the *prover* gets to choose and assert a "pseudonymous identity" bound to a signature (credential) from an *issuer*.

 The *prover* can choose this "pseudonymous identity" through its choice of a *context_id* that will then be shared with along with the cryptographic pseudonym with a *verifier*.
-Note that the combination of (*context_id*, *cryptographic_pseudonym*) forms the "psedonymous identity" that is bound to the BBS signature.
-By changing the *context_id* the *prover* can choose a new "pseudonymous identity" however, within the cryptographic limitations of BBS and the pseudonym computaions, no other prover should be able to assert this "pseudonymous identity".
+Note that the combination of (*context_id*, *cryptographic_pseudonym*) forms the "pseudonymous identity" that is bound to the BBS signature.
+By changing the *context_id* the *prover* can choose a new "pseudonymous identity" however, within the cryptographic limitations of BBS and the pseudonym computations, no other prover should be able to assert this "pseudonymous identity".
 This is confirmed by the *verifier* during BBS pseudonym proof validation and utilizes the *signers* public key.

 The mechanisms in this draft permit the *issuer* to guarantee that the *nym_secret* is essentially unique to and by the issuer, though not known to the issuer.
 Further enhancing the "pseudonymous identity".